francoiskroll/FramebyFrame/README.md

 ## Minimal tutorial

 Ready?
-Here is the quickest possible tutorial of a FramebyFrame analysis.
+Here is the shortest possible tutorial of a FramebyFrame analysis.
 The package can do more than what is presented here, so make sure to check the full documentation once you got the gist of it.

 I will assume you have R and RStudio installed.
 If not, have a look at section **R basics**.